 toasted whole grain breadcrumbs or/and finely chopped roasted pecans

-In a large saucepan or electric skillet, sauté diced onion in a few splashes of the measured water (to prevent sticking) until softened, and then continue cooking until they begin to brown (caramelize) to your liking.
+In a large nonstick skillet or large electric skillet, sauté diced onion in a few splashes of the measured water (to prevent sticking) until softened, and then continue cooking until they begin to brown (caramelize) to your liking.
 Add garlic and sauté for 1 minute more.
 Add the butternut squash and the remainder of the water, and cook for several minutes on a fairly high flame until the vegetables are tender.
 Then add the broccoli florets, and continue to cook just until the florets turn bright green.